Quick Start Guide

 Step 4: Checkout the airports!

-• But calling https://api.flightfusion.io/api/airports you can take a look at the currently available airports that you can schedule flights to!
+• But calling https://api.flightfusion.io/api/airport you can take a look at the currently available airports that you can schedule flights to!

 This list is constantly being updated!